l7mp/dcontroller/doc/concepts-pipeline.md

 "EndpointSlice": { "metadata": { "name": "my-svc-xyz" }, ... }
 }
 ```
-If there is no `@join`, the source object from the delta is passed directly to the aggregation stage; in this case the controller must have only a single source.
+If there is no `@join`, the source object from the delta is passed directly to the next pipeline stage; in this case the controller must have only a single source.
 Otherwise, a controller has as many sources are there are resources referenced in the join expression.

-**Aggregation Stages**: The object (or set of objects) from the previous stage is fed into the first stage of the `@aggregate` array.
+**Pipeline Stages**: The object (or set of objects) from the previous stage is fed into the first transformation stage of the pipeline.
 Each stage processes the data and passes its output as the input to the next stage.
 This sequential execution allows you to build up complex transformations step-by-step.

-The result of the final aggregation stage is a set of deltas (adds, updates, or deletes, along with the processed object) that are then sent to the controller's `target` to be written to the Kubernetes API server or an internal view.
+The result of the final pipeline stage is a set of deltas (adds, updates, or deletes, along with the processed object) that are then sent to the controller's `target` to be written to the Kubernetes API server or an internal view.

 Note that *inside* the pipeline transient result and subject objects passed by one pipeline stage to the other do not need to adhere to the Kubernetes naming conventions (i.e., have a valid namespace/name in the metadata) or satisfy any schemata.
 That is, pipelines are completely free to produce and consume any key-value struct internally, depending the business logic.
 However, the final result emitted by the pipeline *must* be a valid object: if the target is a View then the [view naming rules](concepts-views.md#the-anatomy-of-a-view-api-promise) apply, and it is a native Kubernetes resource (e.g., a `Pod` or a `Deployment`) then it also must be accepted by the corresponding Kubernetes API schema.